cairdcoinheringaahing/LANotation/notation guide.md

      UMajor roar E5 to E3; UMajor E5

 This indicates that Ursa Major roars the unit in **E5** to **E3**, then moves into **E5** (as allowed by the Greater Roar ability).
 This is only necessary is the order of actions matters - otherwise, indicate movement as normal, directly after the unit.

+## Passing

+If a player decides to pass one specific unit, this is simply notated as `<unit> Pass`.
+For example, `12.
+Wisp Pass, SArcher F5` indicates that on the 12th move (out of 14 in this specific round), the first player passed with their Wisp.

+If a player decides to pass all remaining units, we simply notate this as `Pass`.
+As an example, `13.
+SRanger D1, Pass` indicates that the second player passes with the rest of their units, and that the first player is free to complete all their remaining moves at once.
+Note that, even in this case, the first player should still list all their moves in a specific clear order, of their choice.

+If the first player passes, and the second player still has units to act, the first player's turns are written as `...`:

+    29. Arbor F1, AWizard shoot D4
+    30. Pass, Angel resurrect Swords E4
+    31. ..., Enforcer D1
+    32. ..., Angel D2
+    33. ..., AWizard F6
+    34. ..., Pass

+As the first player has fewer units than the second player, we use `...` for the first player's turns as the second player makes their final moves.

+## Ending the game

+There are four ways to denote the end of the game:

+- When a player resigns the game, this is written as `Resign.` on their turn.
+- If, by Round 7, the attacker has a unit in **E4**, the center hex, then either:
+  - The last move was moving the unit into **E4**, in which case, we end the game by postfixing the move with a `.`: `34. ..., Hero E4.`
+  - The last move was something else.
+In which case, we state in a line under the final move `<unit> finishes in E4.`:

+        Round 1: Diane
+        ...

+        Round 7: Diane
+        52. GTrench E4, Hero H2
+        53. IMinotaur trample H2, GHawk H2#

+        GTrench finishes in E4.

+    This would denote the last moves of a game where a Trenchdigger Goblin moves into **E4**, the Hero moves to **H2**, an Ironhoof Minotaur tramples into **H2**, killing the hero, and the Glade Hawk sacrifices itself against the Ironhoof Minotaur.
+The round ends, and we declare that the Trenchdigger Goblin is in **E4**, so Diane has won the game.

+- If, by Round 7, the attacker does not have a unit in **E4**, but still has units on the board, we state, similar to above, `No unit finishes in E4.`.
+Even if a defender's unit is in **E4**, we still state this.
+- If the defender completely wipes out the attacker's army before the end of Round 7, then the turn that kills the attacker's final unit is ended with a `.`.

+    Consider the following game, where, at the start of Round 5, we have Glade Hawk on **C1**, Ursa Major (with 5 damage) on **F3**, Wisp on **H2**, Priest on **F4** and Apprentice Wizard on **C4**.
+Arengard attacking.

+        Round 5: Diane
+        40. Wisp G3 heal F3, AWizard: -1P F3
+        41. UMajor F4
+        42. GHawk C4.

+    As the Glade Hawk charging to **C4** kills the attacker's last unit, it ends the game.
+You can optionally include `No unit finishes in E4.`, but this isn't required in this case.